 The real-life famous ISTJs are just as exciting and inspiring as their fictional counterparts!
 ISTJs have Introversion (I), Sensing (S), Thinking (T), and Judging (J) Preferences and their dominant cognitive function is Introverted Sensing (Si).
 This means they are organized people, with rich internal worlds and logical thinking.
 They are also curious about how various systems and mechanisms work and love to do things right.
 Moreover, the ISTJ personality type has a strong sense of duty and moral value, always looking to find the most practical solution to the problems they face.

 Of course, the same personality traits that make them so great could also take a darker turn, which is why our list of ISTJ famous people and fictional characters will also include a few less-liked individuals.
-This is because, even though they didn’t turn out to be legendary leaders or inspiring characters, their story is also a part of the complete portrait of the ISTJ Myers-Briggs type indicator.
+This is because, even though they didn’t turn out to be legendary leaders or inspiring characters, their story is also a part of the complete portrait of the ISTJ type spectrum.
 It also goes to show we are in charge of our own destiny and the choices we make matter.